atctwo/dodgeball/readme.md

 I decided to make this when I had some time off, and I wanted to do a short project that would be within my ability.
 The game is web-based so that it can run on multiple platforms without modification (and it doesn't really need the performance afforded by native game engines).
 I ended up using PixiJS for the first time, which was a fun learning experience!

+A live build of the game is available at [dodgeball.atctwo.net](https://dodgeball.atctwo.net/).

 # Building
 First, make sure `npm` and `node` are installed.
 Install the dependencies by running `npm install` in the root of this repo.